 Sure, we all know that, but this song seems to be a reflection of how grappling with that particular concept can get in the way of the art aspect, or more importantly, tear those creative relationships apart.
 No word on an album release date yet, but at least this fully-formed song gives us a pretty good idea that one is coming.

 The video was co-directed by the band’s frontman David Longstreth and Elon Rutberg, who has worked in Kanye West’s camp.
-Watch it below.
+Watch it above.